The experiencing of Adventist historical sites offers more than satisfaction of intellectual curiosity.

 One practice that engages Seventh‑day Adventist identity in a tangible way is the practice of visiting Adventist historical sites.
 The significance of these sites is evident in the way formative figures of the church considered them during their lifetime.
 For example, in her last visit to Portland, Maine, Ellen G. White demonstrated an enthusiastic interest in sites associated with her childhood home.1 In the 1930s and 1940s, her son, W. C. White, along with historian Arthur W. Spalding, continued to demonstrate an interest in Adventist sites by making a concerted effort to locate and photograph them.
 This eventually led Spalding to publish a helpful guide for all who would later visit Adventist historical sites, Footprints of the Pioneers.2

 What started out primarily as history buffs frequenting these sites scattered across New England has, over time, made its way into the curricula of some college and seminary courses.
 Students, pastors, and lay people alike have joined a variety of tour groups trekking across the Northeastern region of the United States.
 In this context, the potential to engage the Adventist historical site as spiritually transformative, rather than merely intellectually edifying, is enormous.
-Captivating as it may be to hear stories of our pioneers in the very place the events unfolded, an attempt to examine the theological dynamics of such visits in terms of praxis, “the critical relationship between theory and practice whereby each is dialectically influenced and transformed by the other,”3
+Captivating as it may be to hear stories of our pioneers in the very place the events unfolded, an attempt to examine the theological dynamics of such visits in terms of praxis, “the critical relationship between theory and practice whereby each is dialectically influenced and transformed by the other,”3 is often lacking.

 Adventist historians and tour guides refer to site visits using words like “living experience,” “spiritual reflection,” and “sacred space,” but these terms are not adequately engaged, thus rendering them abstract and relegating them to the background.
 Michael Campbell suggests, for example, that those who participate in an Adventist historical site visit are “personally confronted with the reality of God’s continued leading.”4 But what exactly does this mean, and perhaps more importantly, how does it happen?
 There is need for a more systematic way of connecting these places with one’s personal experience, laden with personal meaning.